openhab/website/blog/2023-07-23-openhab-4-0-release.md

 ### Transformation Editor

+Previously, it was only possible to define transformations through files in the respective folder, but this release brings UI-based configuration of transformations.

+The transformation editor basically is just a code editor with syntax highlighting for the selected transformation type, and pre-filled code snippets for some script-based transformations, but it is an important part of reaching feature parity between file-based and UI-based configuration.

+The upcoming openHAB 4.1 release will probably improve the UI so you can simply select which transformation you want to apply on an Item state, but until then the transformation editor provides guidance what to fill into the state description field.

 ### Persistence Configuration

 Seems like openHAB 4 is full of new UI pages — It finally supports configuring persistence from the UI.